 - The editor doesn't alter or even access the DOM structure of the page being authored rather it provides the latest page model.

-To enable the author to use the page editor to edit the content of an SPA, your SPA application must fulfill the requirements of the SPA Blueprint.
+To enable the author to use the page editor to edit the content of an SPA, your SPA application must be implemented to interact with the AEM SPA Editor SDK.
+Please see the Getting Started with SPAs in AEM document for minimum that you need to know to get yours running.